gzalles/dsc160_final_group15/README.md

 ## Technical Notes and Dependencies

 Any implementation details or notes we need to repeat your work.
-- Additional libraries you are using for this project
+- Additional libraries you are using for this project.

+TF, BeautifulSoup, etc.

 - Does this code require other pip packages, software, etc?

+DataHub is recommended.

 - Does this code need to run on some other (non-datahub) platform?
 (CoLab, etc.)

+No.

 ## Reference